Adnann07/EcoDex/README.md

 EcoDex addresses improper waste disposal by making recycling education engaging through gamification:

 1. **On-device machine learning** — classification runs on the phone using ONNX Runtime, making it fast, private, and offline-capable.
 No images leave the device.
+2. **Model choice** — users can switch between ResNet-50 (max accuracy) and EfficientNet-B0 (speed & size) depending on their device and preference.
-2. **Gamification** — users earn points per scan and compete on a live leaderboard, driving repeat engagement.
+3. **Gamification** — users earn points per scan and compete on a live leaderboard, driving repeat engagement.
-3. **Education** — every scan result includes a contextual eco tip explaining how to properly dispose of the identified item.
+4. **Education** — every scan result includes a contextual eco tip explaining how to properly dispose of the identified item.
-4. **History tracking** — users can review all past scans with confidence scores, building awareness over time.
+5. **History tracking** — users can review all past scans with confidence scores, building awareness over time.
+6. **Web companion** — the website extends reach beyond mobile, offering the leaderboard, an interactive waste facility map of Bangladesh, and a downloadable PDF zone report — all accessible from any browser.